Raekye/bdel_and_dfr_compiler/README.md

 - inline
 - helper for modifying variables in registers/registers with variables
 - break stack
+- don't need register tmp?
+- unneeded commit globals?
+- scope should know which variables in registers
+- fix: assigning globals in if cond

 ## More hmmmm
 - [Sufficient conditions for Turing-completeness][1]